You are expected to have at least a second class honours degree from a recognised UK or overseas university.

-To qualify for entry on this course, students are expected to have at least a second class honours degree from a recognised UK/overseas University.
-The degree should have an Education or Social Science (e.g. sociology, education studies, psychology) component to ensure some working knowledge of the field.
+The degree should have an education or social science (sociology, education studies, psychology) component to ensure some working knowledge of the field.

 Months of entry

-The course is broad in its theoretical scope and, by drawing on cross-cultural perspectives, students are able to critically reflect on their own practices and working contexts.
+The course is broad in its theoretical scope.
+Drawing on cross-cultural and global perspectives, you will have the opportunity, in theory and in practice, to critically reflect on your own working practices.

 Information for international students